SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-11.md

-### Item 11 - Handle assignemtn to self in `operator=`.
+### Item 11 - Handle assignment to self in `operator=`.
-An assignment ot self occurs when an object is assigned to itself:
+An assignment to self occurs when an object is assigned to itself:
 ```C++
 class Widget { ... };
 Widget w;